Bhutan versus Climate Change

 Like other LDCs, Bhutan has undertaken climate-related hazard assessments to establish a broad consensus about climate change hazards across the country and its likely impacts in order to inform its national adaption plan (NAP).
 The NAPs process was established under the Cancun Adaptation Framework (2010) to prepare countries for addressing climate risk in the medium term.
 The main objectives of the NAPs are to reduce vulnerability to climate change, and to mainstream climate change adaptation in all levels of planning.

-In its efforts to tackle climate change Bhutan has undertaken several climate related hazard assessments.
-The Climate change vulnerability analyses (CCVA) and mapping complements such assessments with analyses and mapping of vulnerability at District level, with a focus on socio-economic and non-climatic, development data with view of enhancing the understanding of the scale of impact of climate change.
+One of Bhutan’s climate related hazard assessments is the Climate Change Vulnerability Analyses (CCVA).
+The objective of the CCVA is to complement previous assessments with analyses and mapping of vulnerability at the Dzongkhag (District) level.
+It relies on existing socio-economic and non-climatic, development data and aims to enhance the understanding of the scale of impact of climate change across different population groups.
 It also provides actionable information about the social and economic impacts of climate change to inform adaptation planning.